Guilty (Ayumi Hamasaki album): Critical reception

-Guilty received mixed to favourable reviews from most music critics.
-A staff reviewer from CD Journal commended the album's music consistency and praised Hamasaki's "emotional" lyrics and "powerful" vocals.
+Guilty received polarised reviews from most music critics.
+A staff reviewer from CD Journal commended the album's musical consistency and praised Hamasaki's "emotional" lyrics and "powerful" vocals.
 The editor selected the album's singles as the main highlights.

-Adam Greenberg from AllMusic awarded the album two-and-a-half stars out of five.
-Despite praising Hamasaki's move into rock music, he felt she over-performed an "unnecessary melodrama" and felt it was "a fairly staged, theatrical sound."
-He criticized Hamasaki's vocals in specific songs, feeling she was "flat in fairly standardized songs" and "a great singer trying hopelessly to keep up with dark rock ballads that are horribly mismatched to her temperament and her delivery style."
+Adam Greenberg from AllMusic stated that Hamasaki's move into rock music on Guilty results in "a fairly staged, theatrical sound," finding that Hamasaki "stretches across her range admirably" but ultimately veers into "unnecessary melodrama."
+He criticized her vocals on specific songs, feeling she was "flat in fairly standardized songs" and "a great singer trying hopelessly to keep up with dark rock ballads that are horribly mismatched to her temperament and her delivery style."
 He concluded, "Hamasaki's got plenty of good work in her catalog, Guilty is unlikely to stand with the best portions of it, even for her numerous fans."
-Despite praising "Together When...", the title track, and highlhy commending other album tracks, Bradley Stern from MuuMuse graded the album a B minus.
-He stated "I feel she's allowing herself to be pigeonholded into a very specific genre, rather than the eclectic selection she has offered in the past".
+Despite praising "Together When...," the title track, and highly commending other album tracks, Bradley Stern from MuuMuse graded the album a B minus.
+He stated "I feel she's allowing herself to be pigeonholded into a very specific genre, rather than the eclectic selection she has offered in the past."
 He criticized the producers and composers for lacking a musical diversity.

 Alexey Eremenko from AllMusic highlighted "Together When..." as one of Hamasaki's best songs to date.
 The reception of the album was noted by Greenberg and Channel Ai staff; the latter stated "Guilty was not that well received among some fans due to the fact that most of the musical styles were used before in previous albums."
-Despite this, Hamasaki considered that Guilty, alongside her 1999 album Loveppears Duty as her "magnum opus".
+Despite this, Hamasaki considered that Guilty, alongside her 1999 album Loveppears Duty as her "magnum opus."